Print Options:

 4

 Remove the onion, herbs and ham hock.
-Bin the first two and srip the meat from the ham hock.
+Bin the first two and strip the meat from the ham hock.
 Squeeze the garlic cloves from their skins and mash to a paste with four tablespoons of duck fat and the fresh garlic cloves.
 Stir in the tomato puree.

 5